 In addition to the leverage ratio’s shift to a Pillar I requirement under the three-pillar model of prudential supervision, the finalised Basel leverage ratio framework introduces various technical changes to the methodology for calculating the ratio.
 Furthermore, from 2023, global systemically important banks (G-SIBs) will have their leverage ratio requirement increased by a capital add-on.
 This capital add-on should also consist of supervisory Tier 1 capital, and it amounts to 50% of the risk-based capital buffer for G-SIBs.
 Thus, a bank required to hold a risk-based G-SIB buffer of 2% would see its leverage ratio requirement of 3% rise by one percentage point to a total of 4%.

-For the EU Member States, the Capital Requirements Regulation (CRR, Regulation (EU) No 575/2013), supplemented by a Delegated Regulation (Delegated Regulation (EU) 2015/62), forms the legal basis for the leverage ratio requirements.
-Its scope was widened by the introduction of a broader definition of the term “institution”, however.
+For the EU Member States, the Capital Requirements Regulation (CRR, Regulation (EU) No 575/2013) in its applicable version forms the legal basis for the leverage ratio requirements.
+Nationally, its scope was widened by the introduction of a broader definition of the term “institution”, however.
 For example, this definition also covers institutions that only take deposits and do not grant loans (Section 1a of the German Banking Act, Kreditwesengesetz).

 To enable the risk of excessive leverage to be assessed, institutions report all the necessary information relating to the leverage ratio and its components to the national competent authorities on a quarterly basis.
 In addition, since 2015, institutions have been obliged to publicly disclose their leverage ratio and its components.
-In the EU, the CRR II package, which will apply from June 2021, will transform the leverage ratio into a binding minimum requirement.
+With the application of the CRR II package, the leverage ratio became a binding minimum requirement within the EU as of June 2021.
 The introduction of CRR II will also see the capital add-on for G-SIBs being implemented in the EU from 2023, in line with the Basel Committee’s requirements.